jallanxjallan/onemanairforce/adaptation/scenes/crash_site_discovery.md

 name: Crash Site Discovery
 status: synopsis
 xdate: True
+location: Mount Punggur
 ---
 Two wiry men dressed in shabby clothes lead a squad of airmen and their officer, Lt.
 Sulaiman, through a forested hillside to the wreckage of RI-002.
 The airmen set up camp and search the area.
-They find fragments of a wing with the faded letters: RI-00, other airplane parts, including a dynamo with a bullet wedged between the windings and armature.
+They find fragments of a wing with the faded letters: "RI-00", and another wing fragment with faded US Air Force insignia.
+Other finds include a dynamo with a bullet wedged between the windings and armature.
 There are a few fragments of human remains, which the soldiers reverently dig from the earth and carefully wrap in cloth.
 They also find two empty wooden crates labeled: "Gold", but a thorough search of